lorenzoorsingher/ASA_Glovojs/README.md

 - [ ] make sure parcels are correctly memorized
 - [ ] fix bfs crashing when position is not round
 - [ ] rethink logic when it's time to replan (due to delivery or plan end)
+- [ ] penalize too many plan changes
+- [ ] check if carried parcels are correcly evaluated when replanning